traupach/wrf_lrf_les/README.md

 Broadly the idea is follow the linear response function (LRF) approach of [Kuang (2010)](https://doi.org/10.1175/2009JAS3260.1), using WRF run at large eddy simulation (LES) resolutions.

+This work supports the journal article "Responses to Humidity and Temperature Perturbations in High-Resolution Simulations of Convection" by
+Timothy H. Raupach, Chimene L. Daleu, Robert S. Plant, Steven C. Sherwood and Yi-Ling Huang.

+The contents of this repository is licensed under CC-BY-4.0-NC.

+Contact email: Tim Raupach <t.raupach@unsw.edu.au>.

 ## Directory structure

 - `WRF` - WRF source files modified for this project.